-Dr. Víctor Manuel Romero Rochín
+Prof. Víctor Manuel Romero Rochín

 Dr. Romero’s areas of expertise are those in quantum physics and thermodynamics.
 He is a member of the Institute of Radio Astronomy and Astrophysics and the Institute of Materials Research, both part of UNAM.
 From 1999 to 2003 he functioned as Chief of the Department of Complex Systems at IFUNAM.